 - Big Five Energy Awards and Gala Dinner

-Save the date, and join us at the Cape Town International Convention Centre on September 12-14, 2018, for the energy event of the year.
+Join us at the Cape Town International Convention Centre on September 12-14, 2018, for the energy event of the year.

 Keynote SpeakersBecome a speaker

 AOP 2018 welcomes ministers, national oil company heads and dignitaries from around Africa to the podium.

 H.E.
 Gabriel Mbaga Obiang Lima is the Minister of Mines and Hydrocarbons of Equatorial Guinea.
 Presiding over one of the largest oil and gas markets in Sub-Saharan Africa, the Minister is widely regarded for his incisive leadership and guiding Equatorial Guinea’s energy industry through a resurgence in exploration and production activity.
 Working in the oil and gas industry since 1997, his past positions include Minister Delegate, Vice Minister, Secretary of State for Mines and Hydrocarbons, Government Rep. in the Equity of the State in PSCs, and Presidential Adviser on Hydrocarbons.
 He has served as a member of the board of three public energy companies: SONAGAS, SEGESA and GEPetrol.

 Honorable Ezekiel Lol Gatkuoth has been the Minister of Petroleum of the Republic of South Sudan since August 2016.
 He was previously South Sudan’s Ambassador to the United States and the United Nations.
 Minister Gatkuoth received a bachelor’s degree in criminology and criminal justice from the University of Maryland, in College Park, United States.

 H.E.
 Abdulrahman Osman Abdulrahman is the Minister of Petroleum and Gas of the Government of the Republic of Sudan.